 To help you sort through the terminology, Harvard Business Services, Inc. has included a comprehensive glossary to help guide you.
 To use the glossary, match the first letter of the term you want to look up with the alphabet list below, and click on that letter.

-Franchise Tax -An annual tax levied upon all corporations and LLCs for the privilege of being incorporated or formed in Delaware.
-All LLCs pay franchise tax of $300 as of July 1, 2014.
-The minimum franchise tax for corporations is $225 as of July 1, 2014.
-Make a payment online.
+An annual tax levied upon all corporations and LLCs for the privilege of being incorporated or formed in Delaware.
+All LLCs pay Franchise Tax of $300.
+The minimum amount of Franchise Tax due for corporations with less than 5,000 authorized shares is $225.